-Access Certifier extracts a list of login IDs from each target system, nightly.
-This process is fail-safe; where user lists extracted from a target system fail to return sufficient data, they are discarded and the previously-harvested user list is retained.
+Access Certifier extracts a list of login IDs from each target system, at least every 24 hours.
+This process is fail-safe; where account lists extracted from a target system fail to return sufficient data, they are discarded and the previously-harvested account list is retained.

-Every user ID that appears in one or another of a set of systems designated as source of Access Certifier IDs, triggers automatic creation of a user profile in Access Certifier, if one did not already exist.
-Old Access Certifier users that no longer appear on any of the authoritative systems are automatically deactivated.
+Some target systems are designated by customers as sources of user profiles.
+Every user ID that appears in one or another source of profile system is assigned a user profile in Access Certifier, if one did not already exist.
+Existing user profiles that no longer appear on any of these authoritative systems are automatically deactivated.

-Login IDs on systems that are identified as having a consistent naming system with the profile systems are automatically attached to Access Certifier user profiles.
+Login IDs on systems that are identified as having a consistent naming scheme are automatically attached to Access Certifier user profiles.

 Login IDs on systems that are identified as using non-standard login IDs are stored in inventory, but may not be automatically attached to user profiles, unless there is some other, consistent and reliable attribute that can be used to match local login IDs to global user profiles.

 Users who are flagged as in need of enrollment are notified -- either by e-mail or by automatically opening a web browser during their network login script.
-A deployment management facility is used to ensure that an individual user is not asked to register too frequently and that the number of users asked to register in any given nightly run is bounded.
+A deployment management facility is used to ensure that an individual user is not invited too frequently and that the number of users asked to enroll on any given day is limited.
 The former limit eliminates nuisance to users, while the latter reduces load on the mail delivery system and sets a maximum to the potential call volume that confused users might cause by calling the help desk.

-User profile data is stored by default in the Access Certifier database, which is replicated among Access Certifier servers.
+By default, user profile data is stored in the Access Certifier database, which is replicated among Access Certifier servers.
 The schema for this database is well documented and available to Hitachi ID Systems customers.